 Learning #1: Vmware CPU hot swap option is bad.
 Upon first upgrading performance was worse than 2012 overall and some queries seemed to hang without returning rows.
-Excessive cxpacket waits and blocking thread on the same session indicated a thread issue.
+Excessive cxpacket waits and blocking threads on the same session indicated a parallelism issue.
 I found the vmware best practices for sql server said not to use this option and that all our sql servers were setup using this option.
 Turning it off and bouncing the severs gave us from 30 to 80% speed increase for parallel operations and the freezing issue became much less frequent.

 Learning #2: SSIS basic logging trashes performance.
 SSIS in 2016 has the option of custom logging.
-Knowing we dont need or use logging unless there’s an error (we instead rely on the much more useful and efficient BiXpress audit framework), I created a custom log plan (only takes a few minutes) to only log error events and replaced all our basic log assignments in our job steps.
+Knowing we don’t need or use logging unless there’s an error (we instead rely on the much more useful and efficient BiXpress audit framework), I created a custom log plan (only takes a few minutes) to only log error events and replaced all our basic log assignments in our job steps.
 This knocked off another 30% or so from all our job steps.

 There’s a little known option called Hot Swap CPU.
 Don’t use it!!!!!!

 You find it in the Vmware console in the “Manage” tab for VM Hardware.
 Open up the x zzzCPU section and you’ll see it.
 If it is checked, then this is bad…its real bad.
 If you have <= 8 cores then it confuses Sql Server threads.
 If you have > 8 cores, it also disables Numa awareness.
 Then you’ve gone from bad to worse.

 The good news is, simply uncheck this option and reboot to fix it.
 And you can be the immediate hero – tell them it took many hours of hard work to increase the performance of their server.